chatsen/chatsen/README.md

 You may also check the Github Actions file [here](https://github.com/chatsen/chatsen/blob/master/.github/workflows/main.yml) for more details.

 # Licensing
 Chatsen is distributed under the AGPLv3 licence.
-A copy may be found in the LICENCE file in that repository.
+A copy may be found in the LICENSE file in that repository.
 All the dependencies remain under their original licenses.

 # Usage
 This project and its releases are provided as-is, no support is provided.
 Use at your own discretion.